unahouExosite/docs/portals/README.md

 ##### Response

-* `202 Accepted`: Returned if the user profile picture is reset successfully.
+* `202 Accepted`: Returned if the user's profile picture was reset successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to reset callee user profile picture.
+    * Returned if the caller does not have permission to reset the user's profile picture.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example